 The Human Right to Water in Marginalized Communities in the United States

 Each year, Georgetown University Law Center’s Human Rights Institute conducts a human rights fact-finding mission.
-The 2012-2013 mission topic (chosen by a student committee the previous academic year) is “The Human Right to Water in Marginalized Communities in the United States.”
-The mission is designed and led by students participating in a year-long practicum course on fact-finding methodology taught by Rachel Taylor, the Institute’s Director.
+The 2012-2013 mission topic (chosen by a student committee the previous academic year) was “The Human Right to Water in Marginalized Communities in the United States.”
+The mission was designed and led by students participating in a year-long practicum course on fact-finding methodology taught by Rachel Taylor, the Institute’s Director.
 In January 2013, students traveled to Detroit, Michigan and Boston, Massachusetts to conduct interviews with people affected by or knowledgeable about the economic inaccessibility of water.

 In the United States, the cost of water service is rising faster than inflation and faster than rates for any other utility.
 According to the National Consumer Law Center, “current water services are unaffordable for many low-income consumers [and] the problem will only get worse.”
 The Human Rights Institute’s 2012-2013 Fact-Finding Project seeks to conduct an inquiry into the economic accessibility of water, looking in particular at the trade-offs people are forced to make to pay for water, what they do when their water is shut off, and the effect economic accessibility of water has on peoples’ enjoyment of internationally-protected human rights.